 \begin{thm} There is a constant $c_k$ such that for any oriented tree $T$ the following holds.

 \end{thm}

 This result is tight up to a constant factor for some trees, including directed paths.
-We note that \Cref{thm:tournament-trees} answers a question of Yuster \cite{Yuster20171}, who proved that $\RT(T, k) \le (|T| - 1)^k$ for $k \ge c |T| \log |T|$.
+With \Cref{thm:tournament-trees} we make progress towards answering a question of Yuster \cite{Yuster20171}, who asked the following question: given $k$ and $t$, what is the minimum $n$ such that $\RT(T,k) \le n$ for every oriented tree $T$ of order at most $t$.
+Indeed, we show that this minimum is at most $c_k t^k$, which is a constant factor away from the lower bound $(t-1)^k$ which follows from \Cref{thm:tournament-path} below.
+We note that Yuster proved that this lower bound is tight when $k \ge t \log t$.
 Note that if we fix the number of colours then Yuster's result only applies for trees of relatively small order, while our result applies for trees of any order.
 In the case of arbitrarily oriented paths, our proof of Theorem \ref{thm:tournament-trees} simplifies significantly and we obtain a stronger bound.
 Given an oriented path $P$, we denote by $l(P)$ the length of the longest directed subpath of $P$.
 Our second theorem provides a tight upper bound (up to a constant factor) on the oriented Ramsey number of an arbitrarily oriented path $P$, in terms of $l(P)$ and its length $n=|P|-1$.

 \begin{restatable}{thm}{thmpath} Let $P$ be a path of length $n$ with $l = l(P)$.
 Then the following holds for $c_k = 8^{k}\cdot k!$.

 \end{restatable}

 It is worth noting that this result is generally stronger than the bound which would be implied by Burr's conjecture.